aadarshsable/Kshitish-s-Notes/Biology/Cellular Biology/Taxonomy.md

 ## Unity In Diversity

 A striking unity underlies the diversity of life; for example:
+- DNA and RNA are the universal genetic languages common to all organisms
-- DNA is the un
+- Unity is evident in many features of the cell structure.